bigfatpanda-training/pandas-practical-python-primer/dragon-scrolls/level-1/readme.md

     - If asked, always choose to open up the project in a new window.
     - You should be presented with an empty editor and a window on the left side of the screen showing the files in the directory.
+    - If you are presented with a `Unregistered VCS Root Detected` window, you can safely ignore it.

 - We now need to make a couple of changes to the settings so that everything works correctly.
 The first one is a little tricky, the second one is pretty easy.